DvTonder/Sample_icon_set/readme.txt

    - XHDPI = 128x128
    - XXHDPI = 192x192
    - XXXHDPI = 256x256
-4) Moon phase images are named moon_xx.png where xx is the percentage visible in 5% increments (0, 5, 10, 15, 20 to 95)
+4) Moon phase images are named moon_xx.png.
+You need at least 8 drawables at 0, 15, 25, 35, 50, 65, 75, 85 and 100.
+Max is 100 drawables
+5) Customize its moon.xml in the drawable folder to match the drawables you created
-5) Change the package name and metadata values as appropriate
+6) Change the package name and metadata values as appropriate
-6) Change the app_name string in values.xml (this is the name that displays in the Icon picker in the app)
+7) Change the app_name string in values.xml (this is the name that displays in the Icon picker in the app)
-7) Change the ic_launcher.png image as appropriate
+8) Change the ic_launcher.png image as appropriate
-8) Build and intall
+9) Build and intall

 Yahoo weather codes:
 ====================